By Mike Julian – Senior Technical Consultant

-This is the person who not only manages the monitoring systems, but is also on the receiving end of all tickets asking to add things to monitoring.
+This is the person who not only manages the monitoring systems but is also on the receiving end of all tickets asking to add things to monitoring.
 Commonly, the person that ends up with this task is simply the person who likes monitoring the most out of the team.

 In my experience, a single person being responsible for monitoring always results in immature monitoring.
 This anti-pattern represents a cultural belief that monitoring is a separate concern from the service being monitored, and is thus relegated to an after-thought.

 Monitoring is a critical component of any service, like performance and manageability.
 Bolting on monitoring after-the-fact is a difficult thing to do, and even more difficult to do well.
-If instead, you think about how you’re going to monitor the service while you’re building it, and set up those hooks then, you will always end up with more mature monitoring.
-The person building the service is the person who knows the specific failure scenarios and metrics of the service, so it only makes sense to them to also build in monitoring to it.
+If instead, you think about how you’re going to monitor the service while you’re building it and set up those hooks then, you will always end up with more mature monitoring.
+The person building the service is the person who knows the specific failure scenarios and metrics of the service, so it only makes sense to them to also build in monitoring it.

 6. The “one monitoring tool” is a myth.

 Hoping for a single tool to tell you how your applications, network, and servers are doing, in enough detail to be useful, but not so much that you’re overloaded, is something everyone wants but no one gets.
-There are a multitude of enterprise software companies claiming to solve this problem, but I’ve never seen it be true.
+There is a multitude of enterprise software companies claiming to solve this problem, but I’ve never seen it be true.

-What I have seen work is embracing the UNIX philosophy: one really great tool for one single purpose, then couple them all together.
+What I have seen work is embracing the UNIX philosophy: a one really great tool for one single purpose, then couple them all together.
 Taking this approach, you will end up with a more mature monitoring environment and better flexibility.